SinaAlemohammad/sinaalemohammad.github.io/_pages/cv.md

  - Signals and systems
  - Digital Signal Processing
  - Linear Algebra 1
- - Engineering Probility and Statistics
+ - Engineering Probability and Statistics
  - Foundations of Programming

 Teaching
 ======
-  - Lab Assistant and Coordinatior of Principle EE and Lab - Fall 2018
+  - Lab Assistant and Coordinator of Principle EE and Lab - Fall 2018
   - Teaching Assistant of Neural Nets - Spring 2018
   - Lab Assistant of Principle EE and Lab - Fall 2017
   - Teaching Assistant of Signals and Systems - Spring 2017